thomasjohnkane/snooze/README.md

 #### An important note about scheduling the `snooze:send` commmand

-Creating a Scheduled Notification (Snotification Model), as we did above, will add the notification to the database.
-It will be sent by running `snooze:send` command at, or after, the stored `send_at` time.
+Creating a Scheduled Notification, as we did above, will add the notification to the database.
+It will be sent by running `snooze:send` command at (or after) the stored `send_at` time.

 The `snooze:send` command is scheduled to run every minute by default.
 You can change this value (send_frequency) in the published config file.
 Available options are `everyMinute`, `everyFiveMinutes`, `everyTenMinutes`, `everyFifteenMinutes`, `everyThirtyMinutes`, `hourly`, and `daily`.